![]() | Content Disclaimer Copyright @2020. All Rights Reserved. |

 The two algorithms for combining means and Standard Deviations from 2 or more groups are presented as R codes, for those who are wish to check the validity of the calculations, incorporate the algorithm into their own applications, or merely interested.

+The R code is designed to run from the source panel of R Studio.
 The code is presented in maroon, and the results in navy.
 It is divided into 3 sections.
 Section 1 contains data entry, section 2 the first option, using the algorithm in StatsToDo, and section 3 the second option, using Cochrane's formulation.
+The data.
+The same data as in the Javascript program is used, and a data frame is created

 myDat = ("